Our website uses cookies for statistical purposes.

 4. At least two members must set up this type of business with a minimum share capital of EUR 5,000, divided into non-transferable shares.

 It is important to know that the shares cannot be registered at the stock market and the liability of the members is limited by their contribution to the capital.
-Our agents can explain you the business requirements for Portugal in 2024.
+Our agents can explain the business requirements for Portugal in 2024.
+According to the Portuguese Company Act, subsidiaries in this country should have fewer than 50 employees, combined assets not exceeding EUR 1,5 million, and revenues under EUR 3 million.

 Incorporating a public LLC in Portugal